pbrdmn/brd.mn/src/cv.md

 Philip is an Engineering Manager at [Compono](https://compono.com) with experience leading distributed cross functional software development teams building HR SAAS products.

-* Supporting several cross functional engineering teams including many permanent remote workers
+* Supporting several cross functional engineering teams including many permanent remote workers.
 * Sharing the knowledge of team building, personal development, process and performance improvement and product planning.
 * Ensuring inclusive culture and aligning teams with company goals and customer value.
 * Making significant impact in the areas of hiring, process improvement, performance management, and planning activities and have learning a lot along the way.